Japanese used vehicle exporting: Responsibilities

 Generally, most exporters are responsible for the organization and completion of the vehicle's transportation until it arrives at the importer's Port of Destination (POD).
 At the POD, possession of the vehicle, and the responsibility of possession, is laid on the importer.
 Financial responsibility, on the other hand, is transferred when ownership is handed over.
 Ownership is switched after the car has been purchased and before being exported.
 In the case of damage or losses occurring during shipping, the buyer bears all financial loss.

 Restrictions

 All vehicles must be de-registered prior to being exported from Japan.
 This is usually the responsibility of the car exporter.
 A mileage certificate is also provided to prove the registered mileage of the vehicle.

+Argentina

+Used vehicles that arrive to Argentina must be at least 30 years or older and have a price value of USD$12.000.
+However, another way to import a used car to the country is by repatriation, which doesn't take the vehicles' age into consideration.

+Bangladesh

+Bangladesh maintains specific rules and regulations for the import of used vehicles, particularly from Japan, one of the major sources of such imports.
+The importation of used private cars, microbuses, SUVs, and jeeps is restricted to vehicles not older than five years from the date of manufacture.
+Reconditioned vehicles are permitted, provided they undergo reconditioning before importation and meet the standards set by the Bangladesh government.
+Import duties, which vary based on engine displacement, age, and vehicle type, include customs duty, supplementary duty, value-added tax (VAT), advanced income tax (AIT), and regulatory duty.
+A depreciation allowance is available, reducing the taxable value based on the vehicle's age.

+Imported vehicles must have a fitness certificate from Japan, along with necessary documents such as a Bill of Lading, commercial invoice, and JAAI (Japan Automobile Appraisal Institute) certificate.
+Pre-shipment inspections may be required to ensure compliance with Bangladesh's safety and environmental standards.
+Import restrictions include a prohibition on left-hand drive vehicles and the import of salvage or significantly damaged vehicles.
+Imported vehicles typically enter through the Chattogram or Mongla ports and must be registered with the Bangladesh Road Transport Authority (BRTA) following a roadworthiness test.

 Canada

 Any vehicle more than 15 years old may be imported into Canada without regard to its compliance with Canada Motor Vehicle Safety Standards.
 Vehicles are registered at the provincial level in Canada, and increasingly stringent sub-national vehicle safety requirements make it difficult to register a Japanese-market vehicle without replacement or modifications to the headlamps and other lights and reflectors, window glass, tires, seatbelts and other equipment.